Mechanisms for belief elicitation without ground truth: Discussion and future research directions

 \item Why do mechanisms (not) work?

-Experiments should distinguish between different ways in which the instructions might affect truth-telling-behavior of subjects.
-Subjects may be unconditionally honest, actually react to incentives posed, or blindly trust a claim that truth-telling is in their own best interest.
+Experiments should distinguish between different ways in which the instructions might affect truth-telling behavior of respondents.
+Respondents may be unconditionally honest \parencite{abeler_preferences_2019}, actually react to incentives posed, or blindly trust a claim that truth-telling is in their own best interest.
+Furthermore, it could be that the pure act of being held accountable for reports influences behavior, or that this exacerbates experimenter demand effects \parencite{lerner_accounting_1999, zizzo_experimenter_2010}.